State Unclaimed Property in Alaska

 unclaimedproperty.alaska.gov (free search and online claims).

-Heir claim documents
+Who may claim / documents

 Time limit to claim